Sunset Cafe

-The Sunset Cafe, also known as The Grand Terrace Cafe, was a jazz club in Chicago, Illinois operating during the 1920s, 1930s and 1940s.
+The Sunset Cafe, also known as The Grand Terrace Cafe or simply Grand Terrace, was a jazz club in Chicago, Illinois operating during the 1920s, 1930s and 1940s.
 It was one of the most important jazz clubs in America, especially during the period between 1917 and 1928 when Chicago became a creative capital of jazz innovation and again during the emergence of bebop in the early 1940s.
-From its inception, the club was a rarity as a haven from segregation, since the Sunset Cafe was an integrated or "Black and Tan" club where African Americans, along with other ethnicities, could mingle freely with white Americans without much fear of reprisal.
+From its inception, the club was a rarity as a haven from segregation, since the Sunset Cafe was an integrated or Black and Tan club where African Americans, along with other ethnicities, could mingle freely with white Americans without much fear of reprisal.
 Many important musicians developed their careers at the Sunset/Grand Terrace Cafe.

 Original building

 The building that housed the Cafe still stands at 315 E 35th St in the Bronzeville neighborhood of Chicago.
 Originally built in 1909 as an automobile garage, after a 1921 remodelling it became a venue with around 100 tables, a bandstand and dance floor.

 While the historic structure that once housed New York's original Cotton Club was torn down decades ago for urban renewal, Chicago's original Sunset/Grand Terrace Cafe building still stands, and still has some of its original murals on the walls.
 The Sunset/Grand Terrace Cafe building returned to its modest roots after the then Grand Terrace Cafe closed in 1950, serving as a political office for a short time, and then an Ace Hardware store.
 The building received Chicago Landmark status on September 9, 1998.